 A Little History

 So how does this figure into project management?
-Because of this oversight the US Navy wanted a simple system to manage and coordinate large and complex projects, so they created the Program Evaluation and Review Technique (PERT).
-Through its implementation, they found a much easier way to manage all the multitude of projects they were dealing with.
+Because of this oversight, the US Navy wanted a simple system to manage and coordinate large and complex projects, so they created the Program Evaluation and Review Technique (PERT).
+Through its implementation, they found a much easier way to manage the multitude of projects they were dealing with.
 It became a necessity from that point forward that contractors wishing to do business with the US Navy be familiar with utilizing PERT.

 A Detailed Look at PERT

-So now the you know where PERT came from, lets take a look at what is involved in creating a PERT chart.
+Now that you know where PERT came from, let’s take a look at what is involved in creating a PERT chart.
 PERT can be described as a network diagram of sorts.
 The first draft can be as simple as a sketch or can be created in an application such as Microsoft Office Project 2007.
 Incidentally, in Project 2007 it is called a Network Diagram rather than a PERT chart, but its still the same thing.

 A PERT chart is usually created after most of a project’s tasks have been identified.
-PERT analysis is best performed near the end of project planning, because you need to have at least a basic idea of what tasks are very critical and which are less critical.
-So, using a software application like Microsoft Project or just a sketchpad, you can sit down and draw out the path of events your project(s) will take.
+PERT analysis is best performed near the end of project planning because you need to have at least a basic idea of which tasks are critical and which are less so.
+Using a software application like Microsoft Project or just a sketchpad, you can sit down and draw out the path of events your project(s) will take.

 For example, these various views can help you determine what the effect on the project, as a whole would be if one task were delayed a few days.
 Or it can be determined what benefits could be reaped by completing a task earlier than expected.
-If you’d like to see what a PERT chart looks like, an example of one created using Project 2007 is available on the Project Management Media Gallery.
+If you’d like to see what a PERT chart looks like, an example of one created using Project 2007 is available in the Project Management Media Gallery.

 As you can see, a PERT chart can be an effective tool in identifying critical paths and managing tasks.
 It’s effective for building “what if” scenarios, and it can be useful in planning for possible obstacles along a project’s life cycle.
 The process has a long history and has been proven useful in just about every complex environment, so it can easily accommodate your project management needs as well.